 If you own or manage a small business, chances are you’ve been told to include a small business blog as one of your marketing efforts and you’ve probably thought, “Is it really worth my time?”
-How can posting business thoughts my website and sharing on social media get my phone to ring and people walking through my door?
+How can posting business thoughts on my website and sharing on social media get my phone to ring and people walking through my door?

 The fact of the matter is – it does matter.
-Blogging on a frequent basis is a relatively easy, inexpensive way to enhance your inbound marketing efforts, drive traffic to your site, and attract more perspective customers.
+Blogging on a frequent basis is a relatively easy, inexpensive way to enhance your inbound marketing efforts, drive traffic to your site, and attract more prospective customers.

 Here are 5 major benefits benefits of blogging for small business.

 Every time you blog, you create a new, unique page which — meaning you increase your chances to rank in search results.
 Search engines love to provide fresh, valuable content to searchers.
 What better way to provide frequent content than with blog posts?
 By blogging on a consistent basis, you give Google and other search engines new content to index and provide opportunities to plug in those all-important keywords to increase your visibility on search engine results pages (SERPS).